Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 Details on stapedectomy or stapesplasty surgery

 Otosclerosis surgery can help many patients.
-In a stapesplasty, the doctor exchanges the smallest ossicle of the middle ear for a prosthesis and in this way helps the patient to regain hearing, as the artificial stapes can now vibrate again.
-During the stapes ear surgery, the patient is either under general anaesthesia or local anaesthesia.
+In a stapesplasty, the doctor exchanges the smallest ossicle of the middle ear for a prosthesis, helping the patient regain hearing, as the artificial stapes can now vibrate again.
+During the stapes ear surgery, the patient is under either general anaesthesia or local anaesthesia.
 Through a small incision in the ear and a partial detachment of the eardrum, the doctor reaches the ossicles behind the ear and can remove the stapes and its base plate (stapedectomy).

 Details on stapedotomy surgery

-In a stapedotomy, the doctor leaves the thickened stapes plate in place and instead drills a fine hole into it, into which the prosthesis is inserted and anchored to the incus process.
+In a stapedotomy, the doctor leaves the thickened stapes plate in place and drills a fine hole into it, into which the prosthesis is inserted and anchored to the incus process.
 A fine diamond drill is usually used for this purpose.
-The doctor then brings the eardrum into its original position and fixes it in place with a tamponade.
+The doctor then repositions the eardrum to its original position and fixes it in place with a tamponade.

 Homeopathy and alternative healing methods